Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech's games this season have hit the over on three of 10 set point totals (30%).
+- Virginia Tech's games this year have gone over the total in three out of 10 opportunities (30%).

 - Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 30.5 points.